Course details

-Review and analysis of precision survey equipment, including their testing, calibration and operational procedures; standards and specifications for horizontal and vertical control surveys (including precision GNSS surveys); accuracy analysis of measurement systems for survey observables; survey design and analysis; three-dimensional coordinating systems (including terrestrial laser scanning systems); introduction to deformation monitoring and analysis (geodetic and geotechnical techniques); elements of mining surveying, which include mining survey standards, underground surveying techniques (control transfer, shaft plumbing, azimuth determination with gyro equipment, traversing and leveling) and analysis; and introduction to tunneling and precision alignment surveys.
+This course reviews and analyzes the precision aspects of survey equipment, including testing, calibration, and equipment operational procedures.
+It covers standards and specifications for horizontal and vertical control surveys (including precision GNSS surveys), accuracy analysis of measurement systems for survey observables, survey design and analysis, and three-dimensional coordinating systems in relation to industrial metrology.
+The course also includes deformation monitoring and analysis (geodetic and geotechnical techniques), as well as the analysis of tunnelling surveys for breakthrough errors.
+It ends with an introduction to precision alignment surveys.
+Students learn through a combination of lectures, lab assignments and projects.

 Prerequisite(s)